silentwhaleluo/Database-Notes/PowerBI.md

 - unique viewers per day
 - total views rank

-## Getways
+## on-premises data Gateway
+The on-premises data gateway acts as a bridge to provide quick and secure data transfer between on-premises data and several Microsoft cloud services including Power BI, PowerApps, PowerAutomate, Azure Analysis Services, and Azure Logic Apps
+- Two modes
+	- Personal mode
+	Allow one user to to connect to sources and can't be shared with others.
+And only can be used with PowerBI (only person who creates reports and don't need to share any data source with others)
+	- Enterprise mode
+	Allows multiple users to connect to multiple on-premises data sources.
 A gateway is software that facilitates access to data
-- On-premises data gateway (personal mode), allows one user to connect to sources and cannot shared with others (can only be used with Power BI)
-- On-premises data gateway: multiple users to connect to multiple on-premises data sources and can be used by power BI, PowerApps, Flow, and Azure logic apps, all with single gateway installation

--entriprise ??
+- Authentication Methd
+	- "admin\username"

 ## Data refresh
 - package refresh
 - Model/data refresh